Fushigi Yûgi: Genbu

-Urumiya (危宿) is the last of the Genbu Celestial Warriors to be unveiled.
+The last of the Genbu Celestial Warriors to be unveiled.
 A dangerous and skilled assassin, Hagus always carries a wide bladed sword and is a proficient archer.
 He is able to absorb the powers of other Celestial Warriors though his mouth and then use them as he pleases.
 Hagus comes across as a coldhearted and merciless man whose only desire is to succeed in his mission to kill Uruki.
 He is unemotional and able to remain calm and focused, even in the heat of battle, but demonstrates an unexpectedly compassionate side to him when he saves two children from misaimed arrows.
 When he is not battling Uruki and Takiko, he comes across as morose and quiet.